zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ### line

-Configures the axis line.
-This will also affect the major and minor ticks, but not the grid lines.
+The configuration of the axis lines.
+Also affects the major and minor ticks, but not the grid lines.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`